dinakaranonline/blog/_posts/2021-02-25-Strategies-for-deploying-Machine-Learning-Inferences-models-using-Lambda.md

 **Pros**

 1. Simple and easy to use
-1. Lambda and Model are separately packaged even though the change in the model means re-deployment of lambda layers and in turn Lambda itself
+2. Lambda and Model are separately packaged even though the change in the model means redeployment of lambda layers and in turn Lambda itself
-1. Changes to the model can be updated in the layers alone and all Lambdas that are referencing the layers are automatically updated with the new updated model
+3. Changes to the model can be updated in the layers alone and all Lambdas that are referencing the layers are automatically updated with the new updated model

 **Cons**

 1. Models are usually large and cannot be packaged as part of Lambda
-1. Continous updates to the model mean re-deployment of lambda.
-There is no de-coupling of Lambda and Model
+2. Continuous updates to the model mean redeployment of lambda.
+There is no decoupling of Lambda and Model
-1. Lambda has a limitation of only 5 layers.
+3. Lambda has a limitation of only 5 layers.
 This could be challenging.

 **Reference:**